HMS Racehorse (1757): Early Royal Navy service, 1757 to 1763

-Racehorse was originally the 18-gun French privateer Marquis de Vaudreuil, captured from the French in 1757 during the Seven Years' War, and purchased for the British Navy on 28 April 1757.
+Racehorse was originally the 18-gun French privateer Marquis de Vaudreuil, purchased from the French during the Seven Years' War for the British Navy on 28 April 1757.
 As she was a three-masted vessel, she was described as a "frigate", but as she mounted just 18 guns, she was actually registered as a sloop.

 In this role, she served her first commission (from June 1757 to 1758) under Commander Francis Burslem in home waters.
 She was reclassed and refitted as a fireship (re-armed with just eight 6-pounders), and then as a bomb vessel (with the addition of one 13-inch and one 10-inch mortars) and was recommissioned under Commander Francis Richards for service in North American waters.
 By 1760 she was re-armed as a "frigate" again, with 16 guns, under Commander James Harmood and later under Commander John Macartney until paid off in 1763.

 1773 North Pole expedition

 After a refit at Sheerness, Racehorse was recommissioned in 1771 under Commander St John Chinnery, until paid off in early 1773.
 She was then refitted for Arctic exploration, and was part of a voyage of exploration in 1773, commanded by Commander Constantine John Phipps, that unsuccessfully attempted to sail to the North Pole.
 A young Horatio Nelson served as a midshipman aboard the second ship of the small squadron, HMS Carcass under captain Skeffington Lutwidge, second in command of the Phipps expedition.

 The expedition left the Nore on 10 June and passed along the western coast of Svalbard and advanced to latitude 80°50'N before reaching impenetrable ice front.
 They came in sight of Sjuøyane off Svalbard's north coast and midshipman John Walden, along with two pilots, landed on the westernmost island on 5 August of the same year.
-The island later known as Waldenøya (Walden Island).
+The island was later known as Waldenøya, or Walden Island.

 Other islands named after expedition members are Phippsøya and Nelsonøya of Sjuøyane.
 Additionally, Cummingøya is named after watchmaker Alexander Cumming, who made the pendulum used by Phipps' expedition.
 According to Gerard De Geer's 1913 Spitzbergen map, this is the island where Phipps tried to make a pendulum observation.